Akwd22/shaker-magique/README.md

 </div>
 <br />

-This project is called **Shaker Magique**, the basic principle is simple: a website offering users a list of cocktails manageable by a host.
+This project is called **Shaker Magique**, the principle is simple: a website offering users a list of cocktails manageable by a host (e.g. a party host).

 There are three categories of users: